HayanButt/Cat_Checklist_BackEnd_GroupProject/README.md

   }                   </code></pre>

-  #### POST Animals - This POST request adds a new animal to the list
+  #### POST Animals - This POST request adds a new animal to the list.
   <pre><code> Method: POST
   Endpoint : /animals
   URL: http://localhost:8080/animals